• Product Introduction

 After deployment, you can access it at localhost:8088.
 Take ai-sdk-image-generator-starter as an example, the preview is as follows:

-If you customize the code, you can directly submit the project to GitHub via git.
-EdgeOne Pages will detect GitHub commit records and automatically perform redeployment.
-After deployment, just verify on the console.
-The example interface that appears after deployment is as follows:
+If you have made custom modifications to the code, you can directly submit the project to GitHub via git.
+EdgeOne Makers detects the commit records on GitHub and automatically redeploys the project.
+After deployment, go to the console to verify.
+The sample page that appears after deployment is as follows:

 More Related Content